WTO Full Form-World Trade Organization

 by Shashi Gaherwar

-The World Trade Organization (WTO) is an international body that regulates and facilitates global trade among nations.
-Established in 1995, the WTO aims to ensure smooth, free, and predictable trade by setting trade rules, resolving disputes, and fostering economic cooperation among its 164 member countries.
+The World Trade Organization (WTO) is an international body that regulates and promotes global trade among its 164 member countries.
+Established in 1995, the WTO ensures smooth, free, and predictable trade by setting rules, resolving disputes, and fostering economic cooperation.

-The WTO plays a crucial role in promoting global economic growth, reducing trade barriers, and protecting intellectual property rights.
+The WTO plays a pivotal role in driving global economic growth, reducing trade barriers, and protecting intellectual property rights.
 This article explores its history, functions, principles, dispute resolution mechanisms, and challenges.

 History and Establishment of WTO

-The WTO was formed on January 1, 1995, as a successor to the General Agreement on Tariffs and Trade (GATT), which had governed international trade since 1948.
+The WTO was formed on January 1, 1995, succeeding the General Agreement on Tariffs and Trade (GATT), which governed global trade since 1948.
+Headquartered in Geneva, Switzerland, its agreements cover goods, services, and intellectual property.

 Key Milestones:

-1986-1994: The Uruguay Round of trade negotiations leads to the formation of the WTO.
+• 1986-1994: The Uruguay Round of trade negotiations leads to the creation of the WTO.

-1995: WTO officially replaces GATT as the governing body for global trade.
+• 1995: The WTO officially replaces GATT as the global trade governing body.

 Core Functions of the WTO